-The village is small but has some pretty nice options for a small range of things, apart from “spreading” yourself on a different beach per day.
+The village is small but has some pretty attractive options for a short range of things, apart from “spreading” yourself on a different beach per day.

 The House of Vlaho Bukovac

-This is the actual house of the painter Vlaho Bukovac.
-A 3 storey building with a really nice front yard, secluded with high stone walls.
+That is the actual house of the painter Vlaho Bukovac.
+A 3 story building with a charming front yard, secluded with high stone walls.

-It is located in Bukovceva 5, Cavtat.
-Make sure to double check the opening hours.
-We googled it only to find that is closed from 13:00 to 16:00 but that was not true.
+It is in Bukovceva 5, Cavtat.
+Make sure to double-check the opening hours.
+We googled it only to find that cl from 13:00 to 16:00 but that was not true.
 The Museum was open during these times.

 The museum offers an app you can download and use it as an audio guide as you go through the different rooms.

-You can see art presenting all the stages of the paintings oeuvre, as part of the museum’s permanent exhibition.
+You can see art presenting all the stages of the paintings oeuvre, as part of the museum’s permanent exhibition.oses

-This was the childhood home of the one of the most famous Croatian painters and you can even see the tools he used.
+That was the childhood home of one of the most famous Croatian painters, and you can even see the tools he used.

 The Racic Mausoleum of Cavtat

-The Mausoleum is inside the Cavtat cemetery and the whole atmosphere is really Gothic.
-Travelers who like to explore cemeteries in their trips will find this place to be really interesting.
+The Mausoleum is inside the Cavtat cemetery, and the whole atmosphere is Gothic.
+Travelers who like to explore cemeteries in their trips will find this place to be exciting.

-The building has an octagonal shape with a fine dome and beautiful bas reliefs.
+The building has an octagonal shape with an elegant dome and beautiful bas reliefs.
 It is the masterpiece of the famous Croatian sculptor, Ivan Mestrovic.

 Cavtat Seaside Promenade

-The route starts from the port of Cavtat and continuous in a circular way all around the hill, but always next to the sea.
+The route starts from the port of Cavtat.
+It goes in a circular way all around the hill, but always next to the sea.

-A couple of bars are found along your way and you can have refreshments or lunches.
+A couple of bars are along your way, and you can have refreshments or lunches.

-Either way you can walk towards the other side of the seaside promenade that ends at the steps of the Hotel Croatia.
-A shorter but equally nice route.
+Either way, you can walk towards the other side of the seaside promenade that ends at the steps of the Hotel Croatia.
+A shorter but equally lovely route.